Iraq: Many killed in renewed anti-government protests | The China Post

 According to the World Bank, the country has a youth unemployment of around 25%.
 Iraq is ranked as the 12th most corrupt country in the world by Transparency International.

 Abdul-Mahdi’s government, which has been in office for a year, has failed to bring stability and order to the war-ravaged country as it grapples with the problems posed by an ongoing terrorist campaign by the extremist IS group.
-Iraq declared victory over the group two years ago, but it continues to be active in parts of the country.
+Iraq declared victory over the group in 2017, but it continues to be active in parts of the country.

 shs/sms (AP, AFP)